Old Howard

 This picture was sent to us by Lillyann Rose, who, just like Terry Mixon, had a mother, named Marge La Mont, who "trod the boards" at Boston's venerable Burlesque house.
 (Lillyann was a performer, herself, at the Casino Theater on Hanover Street in Scollay Square.)
 This picture was taken on October 30, 1950 backstage at the Old Howard.
 From left to right in the back row we have Lola Marsh, Loretta West, Mattie Mixon, Toney Loup, and Barbara Louden.
 In the front row are Babs Johnson, Marge La Mont, Terry Mixon, and Ruth Morgan.*

 Marge LaMont's fourth husband was Old Howard regular who held the moniker "Clicker" Joe.
 According to Lilly Ann, "He was my mother Margie's greatest fan and unless he was at work he never missed a show.
 He got his name from a clicker he held in his left claw.
 He had lost an arm in an industrial accident during World War Two.
-So although he wa unable to applaud the clicker was loud enough to resound through the Old Howard Theater.
+If that had happened today, he probably would have sought the help of a personal injury lawyer like the ones at www.laventlaw.com for help.
+So although he was unable to applaud the clicker was loud enough to resound through the Old Howard Theater.
 Also the comics loved him because he had a contagious loud laugh..."*

 In this picture, according to Terry, is comic Jimmie Mathews and his straight man (whose name she can't remember.)
 That's Lou Costello with his arm around Max Michaels (the stage manager) and the comic on the right is Benny "Wop" Moore.